 Though the blurb above makes it very clear, my firm advice would be to first read Penric’s Mission before plunging into this one.
 While Bujold’s deft writing won’t leave you floundering, you are coming in halfway through this particular story arc and as it is a novella, it necessarily is more compressed and faster-moving than a novel so there simply isn’t the time to compensate for the inevitable gaps in the backstory.

 This is another gem.
-I have loved the character progression Penric has undergone since becoming an accidental host to twelve demons when a young man setting out to become betrothed.
+I have loved the character progression Penric has undergone since becoming an accidental host to a chaos demon with twelve previous riders when a young man setting out to become betrothed.
 But this adventure has definitely been his greatest challenge so far, though even daily life poses its own problems as a good man trying to accommodate a very powerful chaos demon.
 Bujold’s talent is to give us a ringside seat while Penric is constantly having to negotiate with the demons riding him, as well as react to a fast-changing and dangerous situation when his inclination is to pore through old manuscripts.
 I am every bit as entranced with Penric as that half-demented, adrenaline junkie, Miles Vorkosigan.

 Penric is also accompanied by General Arisaydia and his sister, Nikys who are on the run from a despotic tyrant.
 Tension and danger tip into farce as Penric takes some extreme steps to keep the group safe – and in doing so, certainly sacrifices any trust and a fair degree of respect the General had for him.
 I sniggered throughout this episode, as Penric once more is dumped into the middle of a madcap situation courtesy of his demons that he couldn’t have imagined in his wildest dreams.